Latent Linear Quadratic Regulator for Robotic Control Tasks: Additional Experimental Setups

-SQP requires prior knowledge of the nonlinear dynamical model $f$ and cost function $c$, which can be directly achieved from the MuJoCo platform.
+\paragraph{SQP} SQP requires prior knowledge of the nonlinear dynamic model $f_d$ and cost function $f_c$, which can be directly achieved from the MuJoCo platform.
 The optimization is calculated based on iLQG~\citep{tassa2012synthesis}, essentially a Gauss-Newton method utilizing first- and second-order derivative information.
 The detailed implementation follows the source code from \citet{howell2022predictive}.

-The specific parameters for each task is set differently to adapt tasks, as illustrated in Table~\ref{tab:sqp_parameters}.
+\paragraph{CEM} Similarly to SQP, CEM also requires prior knowledge of the nonlinear dynamic model $f_d$ and cost function $f_c$, which can be directly achieved from the MuJoCo platform.
+The detailed implementation follows the source code from \citet{howell2022predictive}.

-\paragraph{$\textbf{LoLQR}$} LoLQR expands the nonlinear dynamical model at the stable point $(x^*, u^*)$ with Taylor expansion, and uses the ground truth cost function $c$ to calculate control laws.
-The stable point can be achieved by the final solution of SQP controller.
+\paragraph{LoLQR} LoLQR expands the nonlinear dynamic model at the stable point $(x_S, u_S)$ with Taylor expansion, and uses the ground truth cost function $f_c$ to calculate control laws.
+The stable point can be achieved by the final solution of the SQP controller.

-\paragraph{$\textbf{IL}$} IL directly learns a control policy $u_h = \pi(x_h)$ by imitating the output of SQP with a neural network.
-The network structure is set as a $2$-layer feed-forward neural network with $2N, N$ hidden units.
-The training dataset is created by rollouts in each environment with SQP controller for $200$ episodes.
-The model is updated for $20$ epochs with $128$ batch size, and the optimizer is AdamW~\citep{loshchilov2018decoupled} with a learning rate of $0.001$.
+\paragraph{IL} IL directly learns a control policy $u_h = \pi(x_h)$ by imitating the output of SQP with a neural network.
+The network structure is set as a $3$-layer feed-forward neural network with $[512, N]$ hidden units, Mish~\citep{misra2020mish} activation function.
+The model is trained for $50$ epochs with $128$ batch size, and the optimizer is AdamW~\citep{loshchilov2018decoupled} with a learning rate of $0.001$.
 The dimension $N$ of the latent space for each task can be referred to Table~\ref{tab:hidden_size}.

-\paragraph{$\textbf{LaLQR (Ours)}$ } Most hyperparameters and training datasets of LaLQR are set equally as IL for a fair comparison.
-The:q embedding function is implemented as a neural network, with a one-layer feed-forward neural network with $2N$ hidden units.
-The output dimension is $N$ so that the gain matrix $K$ has the size $N \times m$, which has similar parameters as the policy network of IL.
-The model is updated for $20$ epochs with $128$ batch size, and the optimizer is AdamW~\citep{loshchilov2018decoupled} with a learning rate of $0.001$.
+\paragraph{LaLQR (Ours)} Most hyperparameters and training datasets of LaLQR are set equally as IL for a fair comparison.
+The embedding function $\phi$ is implemented as a 2-layer neural network, with a one-layer feed-forward neural network with $[512]$ hidden units, Mish~\citep{misra2020mish} activation function.
+The output dimension is $N$ so that the gain matrix $K$ has the size $N \times m$, which has similar parameters as the last layer of the policy network in IL.
+The model is updated for $50$ epochs with $128$ batch size, and the optimizer is AdamW~\citep{loshchilov2018decoupled} with a learning rate of $0.001$.
 The dimension $N$ of the latent space for each task can be referred to Table~\ref{tab:hidden_size}.
+The latent space dimension is empirically set to $20m$ for $m$ control inputs to balance representational capacity and learning difficulty, as demonstrated in Section~\ref{sec:ablation_study}.
+This hyperparameter warrants further investigation and tuning in future work.